Vincristine Sulfate 1 mg/ml solution for injection

 FATAL IF GIVEN BY ANY OTHER ROUTE

-See section 4.4 for use for the treatment of patients given intrathecal vincristine sulfate.
+Can be fatal if administered intrathecally (see sections 4.3 and 4.4).
+See section 4.4 for use for the treatment of patients accidentally given intrathecal vincristine sulfate.

 Vincristine sulfate is administered by intravenous infusion at weekly intervals.

 Great care should be exercised in calculating and administering the dose, as overdosage may be extremely serious or even fatal.
+The calculated dose of the vincristine solution should be administered ONLY through a vein either by intravenous injection or infusion (IV) according to the treatment protocol and under constant supervision for signs of extravasation.
 The dose should not be increased beyond the level which produces therapeutic benefit.
 Individual doses should not exceed 2 mg; and white cell counts should be carried out before and after giving each dose.

 With the vial presentations, do not add extra fluid to the vial prior to removal of the dose.
 Withdraw the solution of Vincristine Sulfate into an accurate dry syringe, measuring the dose carefully.
 Do not add extra fluid to the vial in an attempt to empty it completely.